Collisions With Disabled Trucks, Who is at Fault? Understanding Liability from our Queens Trucking Accident Lawyers

 Injured by a Disabled Truck in New York City or Long Island?
 We Can Help

 It may feel like driving into a parked truck is all your fault.
 But it is not.
 There are specific federal regulations which require trucks to guard against motorists from colliding with their vehicles.
-Our Queens trucking accident lawyers at Cohen & Cohen Law Group, P.C. know how to use these regulations to help prove a claim.
+Our Queens trucking accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. know how to use these regulations to help prove a claim.
 Learn what rights you have under New York law during a FREE consultation with our legal team.
 Call us today by dialing 800-247-8164 for a free case evaluation or use our convenient and easy-to-use contact us box available here to get started.